AllanBlackett/Term-Racer/README.md

 Speed typing Term app built with JQuery.

-You can View the app here: https://term-racer.herokuapp.com/
+You can view the app here: https://term-racer.herokuapp.com/